kmjones1979/se2-graph-token-api/README.md

 -   Node.js (>= v20.18.3)
 -   Yarn (v1 or v2+)
--   A Pinax Network API Key
+-   A Graph API Token from [The Graph Market](https://thegraph.market/)

 ### Installation